Worcester, England: 20th century to present

-By the mid-20th century, only a few Worcester glove firms survived, as gloves became less fashionable and free trade enabled cheaper imports from the Far East.
+By the mid-20th century, only a few Worcester glove firms survived, as gloves became less fashionable and free trade enabled cheaper imports from Eastern Asia.
 Nevertheless, at least three glove manufacturers survived into the late 20th century: Dent Allcroft, Fownes and Milore.
 In the 1940s, some Jewish refugees from Europe settled in Worcester.
 Emil Rich, a refugee from Germany, founded one of Worcester's last remaining glovemakers, Milore Glove Factory.
 Queen Elizabeth II's coronation gloves were designed by Emil Rich and manufactured in the Worcester factory.